Discover & learn

 Growing evidence suggests that teaching mindfulness to children can help with learning, decision making, emotional intelligence, self-confidence and connectedness to others.
-Here are 2 fun ways to teach your little ones mindfulness and help express their feelings.
+Here are some fun ways to teach your little ones mindfulness and help express their feelings.

 1. Mindful Posing

-A simple and fun way for your toddler to dip their toes into mindfulness and strengthen the mind-body connection is through mindful body poses.
+A simple and fun way for your child to dip their toes into mindfulness and strengthen the mind-body connection is through mindful body poses.
 Let your child know that doing these fun poses can help them feel strong, brave, and happy:

 • The Superman: this pose is practiced by standing with the feet just wider than the hips, fists clenched, and arms reached out to the sky, stretching the body as tall as possible.